 These condensed consolidated interim financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 As a result, certain disclosures included in the annual financial statements prepared in accordance with IFRS have been condensed or omitted.
-Accordingly, these condensed consolidated interim financial statements should be read in conjunction with the Company's audited consolidated annual financial statements for the year ended June 30, 2017.
-In preparation of these condensed consolidated interim financial statements, the Company has consistently applied the same accounting policies as disclosed in note 2 to the audited consolidated annual financial statements for the year ended June 30, 2017.
+Accordingly, these condensed consolidated interim financial statements for the year ended June 30, 2018.
+In preparation of these condensed consolidated interim financial statements, the Company has consistently applied the same accounting policies as disclosed in Note 2 to the audited consolidated annual financial statements for the year ended June 30, 2018.